SocksTheWolf/AntiScamBot/docs/faq.md

 ![Bot Action Feed Screenshot](/assets/botbanchannel.png){:.centered}

 All bans will be logged into your server's audit log.
-You can revert any ban if you wish and the bot will not attempt to re-add it unless you manually ask the bot to reimport bans.
+You can revert any ban if you wish and the bot will not attempt to re-add it unless you explicitly ask the bot to reimport bans for your server.

 ### What about mistakes?

 The bot can revert any mistakes and unban someone if this needs to happen, approvers have a command to reverse any scam bans that the database knows about (it cannot randomly unban any user, the bot can only unban users marked that it banned originally).

 You can also just simply unban the user.

+## The Group

+### What is "The Antiscam Group"?

+It's just a silly little name for the Discord server.

+### How do I join the group?

+This isn't a formal collective or anything of the sort.
+It's literally a bunch of people who keep getting commission scams and those that have community servers that use the bot.

-### Is the bot open source?
+### I don't have a discord server, can I join the bot server?

 Yes!
-You can see the [project source code here](https://github.com/SocksTheWolf/AntiScamBot).
+If you're getting commission scams, feel free to join and report them.
+However, realize that the TAG server isn't a social community.
+Streamer communities are much better suited for that.